Haere Mai

 Our school year starts with the whole school poowhiri led by our kapa haka group to welcome new staff and students.
 This is followed by the annual Cuppa at the Kura evening for new and existing whaanau to meet and greet.

 At the beginning of term two, all Year 11 students attend camp at Tuurangawaewae Marae in Ngaaruawaahia, home to one of our most famous Old Girls, the late Maaori Queen and the longest-serving leader of the Kiingitanga, Te Arikinui, Dame Te Atairangikaahu.
-This very spiritual camp aims to help students understand more about Kaupapa Maaori, which is underpinned by Tainuitanga, and experienced in the very heart of the Kiingitanga.
+This spiritual camp aims to help students understand more about Kaupapa Maaori, which is underpinned by Tainuitanga, and experienced in the heart of the Kiingitanga.

 In term three, we celebrate Maaori Language Week, and our annual Whaanau Dinner showcases students' achievements and successes of the year in the concept of whanaungatanga.